Mona Ghosh Shetty: Dubbing career

 Shetty started as a voice artist at the age of five.
 She dubs professionally in English, Hindi, Bengali, and Oriya.
 When an advertisement becomes popular, she is required to dub it in all 10 official regional languages: Tamil, Telugu, Kannada, Malayalam, Bengali, Gujarati, Punjabi, Marathi, Oriya, and Assamese.
 She has mentioned, "I don't know all the languages.
 There is always a supervisor who informs me about the nuances of the language and how it should be spoken."
 Her debut voice over film was Nirnayak (1997) and she dubbed for Indrani Banerjee.
 She specializes in dubbing for actresses who speak limited Hindi, even though the movies were already shot in Hindi.
-For over 15 years, she has provided Hindi dubbing for many leading female actors, including Cameron Diaz, Angelina Jolie, Kate Beckinsale, Kirsten Dunst, Halle Berry, Zoe Saldana, Drew Barrymore, Catherine Zeta-Jones, Aruna Shields, Jacqueline Fernandez, Katrina Kaif, Deepika Padukone and other celebrities.
+For over 15 years, she has provided Hindi dubbing for many leading female actors, including Cameron Diaz, Angelina Jolie, Kate Beckinsale, Kirsten Dunst, Halle Berry, Zoe Saldaña, Drew Barrymore, Catherine Zeta-Jones, Aruna Shields, Jacqueline Fernandez, Katrina Kaif, Deepika Padukone and other celebrities.
 Some of the actresses listed.
 She is still the approved Hindi dub-over voice artist for those actresses.
 Shetty also dubs for television commercials.
 She has recently given the Hindi voiceover for Galadriel for the American fantasy television series The Lord of the Rings: The Rings of Power.